 Hucksters Self-Promote, Serious People Work

-Make no mistake: ADHD skeptics come and go, each with their self-serving salespitch.
+Make no mistake: ADHD skeptics come and go, each with their self-serving sales pitch.
 But they are blurry blips on the radar screen of progress.
-Undeterred and even unaware of these ridiculous rogues, science keeps marching on.
+Science, undeterred and even unaware of these ridiculous rogues, keeps marching on.

-There were far more ADHD-focused scientific papers published by this decade’s third year than were published in all of the 1990s, the so-called “Decade of the Brain.”
+There were far more ADHD-focused scientific papers published in this decade’s first three years than were published in all of the 1990s, the so-called “Decade of the Brain.”

 In labs, clinics, and research centers internationally, there is no “controversy” about ADHD.
-Yes, there is wide and necessary acknowledgement that we don’t know everything, that the human brain is impossibly complex.
-But there is also wide consensus that we know a great deal.
+Yes, there is wide and necessary acknowledgment that we don’t know everything, that the human brain is impossibly complex.
+But there is also a wide consensus that we know a great deal.

-In other words, take a rogue neurologist who graduated medical school in 1961 and who is determined to turn ADHD treatment back to that time, add a high powered PR firm eager to make Harper Collins money on this sham of a book, and you have an international online sensation.
+In other words, take a rogue neurologist who graduated medical school in 1961 and who is determined to turn ADHD treatment back to that time, add a high powered PR firm eager to make money for Harper Collins on this sham of a book, and you have an international online sensation.
+(Rupert Murdoch owns Harper Collins, through his News Corporation.)

 These hucksters all claim to be “protecting the children.”
 Don’t be fooled.

 Listen closely to what they really say.
-You will find they unabashedly make unfounded statements that only worsen stigma and misinformation, such as that in the photo above.
+You will find they unabashedly make unfounded statements that only worsen stigma and misinformation, such as the quotation from Saul above.
 Moreover, they do this while burnishing their own lackluster image.
 These are not compassionate people.
 They are not thoughtful people.

 We Risk Much by Keeping Mum